Changes for those subject to immigration control

 What happens after we give notice of marriage or civil partnership?

-Your notice will be displayed on the public notice board at the register office for 28 clear days , a marriage authority or civil partnership schedule will then be issued to the registration district where your marriage or civil partnership is taking place.
-The authority is valid for 12 months from the date you gave notice (only for the venue you have specified).
+Your notice will be displayed on the public notice board at the register office for 28 clear days.
+A marriage or civil partnership schedule will then be issued by the marriage district.
+The schedule is valid for 12 months from the date you gave notice (only for the venue you have specified).

 Book an appointment online